-• The skills trajectory will address how to write policy briefs and other policy issue documents and also include a training on negotiation skills.

-• Methods: Methods lectures will address document and discourse analysis, both being of relevance for the analysis of policy documents.
-They are both linked with analysis of as well as for policy making.
+- The skills trajectory will address how to write policy briefs and other policy issue documents. - Methods: Methods lectures will address document and discourse analysis, both being of relevance for the analysis of policy documents.
+They are both linked with analysis of as well as for policy making. - Statistics: Statistics workshops address logistic regression. - Academic Thinking: Lectures address policy perceptions and policy framing.